jordiestevee/lsds-2025-33-t1-p101/projects/2-sparkrdd/README.md

 - **[1 mark]** What is the difference between a wide and a narrow dependency?
 What is a stage in Spark RDD?

+  **Narrow Dependency:** In a narrow dependency, each partition of the child RDD depends on at most one partition of the parent RDD.
+Example: map(), filter().

+  **Wide Dependency:** In a wide dependency, a partition of the child RDD depends on multiple partitions of the parent RDD, often requiring a shuffle across nodes.
+   Example: groupByKey(), reduceByKey().

 - Start up a Spark cluster locally using Docker compose: `docker-compose up`.
 - **[1 mark]** How many Spark workers exist in your local cluster?
 Take a screenshot of Docker Desktop and add it to the README.
 - **[3 mark]** What is a lambda function in Python?